-Undergraduate research (UGR) is scholarly study in any discipline in which inquiry, discovery and creativity culminate in advancements in science, technology, the arts or humanities.
-It is the behavioral endeavor employed only by humans and, in this case, it is undergraduates who work under the mentorship of proven scholars, experts and professionals.
-Any undergraduate chosen by a mentor may participate in UGR.
-Students from all disciplines – from anthropology, history, design and English to physics, microbiology and turf grass management – can engage in the excitement of scholarly research.
+Undergraduate research (UGR) is scholarly study in any discipline in which inquiry, discovery, and creativity culminate in advancements in science, technology, the arts, or humanities.
+It is the behavioral endeavor employed only by humans and, in this case, it is undergraduates who work under the mentorship of proven scholars, experts, and professionals.
+Any undergraduate may participate in UGR.
+Students from all disciplines can engage in the excitement of scholarly research.

 - Going on archeological digs to learn about past cultures, societies or the evolution of life on Earth

 - Designing complementary art for unique architectural settings

 - Developing new ways to manage wildlife and plant populations and their habitat

 - Studying ancestral lineages using the tools of modern genetics

 - Defining product design based on marketing data

 - Reinterpreting a literary author’s intentions based on the site where it was written

 - Finding ways to grow more food on less land with less water, fertilizers and pesticides